 Each human cell contains 23 pairs of chromosomes.
-Many endometrial stromal sarcomas (ESSs) have abnormalities involving chromosomes 6, 7, or 17.
-Often, there is an abnormal “swapping” of chromosomal material (DNA) between chromosomes 7 and 17.
+Many endometrial stromal sarcomas (ESSs) have abnormalities in chromosomes 6, 7, or 17.
+Often, there is an abnormal “swapping” of DNA between chromosomes 7 and 17.
 Part of chromosome 7 goes to 17 and part of 17 goes to 7.
 This is known as a translocation.
 The swapping of DNA between the chromosomes leads to the formation of a new gene, called JAZF1/JJAZ.
-This gene may cause the cells to become malignant.
+This gene may help the cells to become malignant.
 Finding it can confirm the diagnosis of ESS.
-A different translocation, called YWHAE/FAM22 occurs in undifferentiated uterine sarcomas (high grade stromal sarcomas).
-Cancers with the YWHAE/FAM22 tend to grow and spread more aggressively than those with the JAZF1/JJAZ translocation.
+A different translocation, called YWHAE/FAM22 occurs in undifferentiated uterine sarcomas (high-grade stromal sarcomas).
+Cancers with the YWHAE/FAM22 translocation tend to grow and spread more aggressively than those with the JAZF1/JJAZ translocation.

 Scientists expect that discoveries such as these will eventually lead to new strategies for detection, prevention, and treatment.

 New drugs, as well as new ways to give standard drugs are being tested.
 One drug under study, trabectedin (Yondelis®) has been approved to treat sarcoma in Europe, but is still being studied in the United States.
-Another drug, temozolomide, which is approved to treat brain tumors, also seems to help patients with uterine leiomyosarcoma.
+Another drug, temozolomide, which is approved to treat brain tumors, also seems to help women with uterine leiomyosarcomas.
 Adjuvant radiation and chemotherapy continue to be evaluated for treatment of uterine sarcomas.
 New compounds are also being evaluated for soft-tissue sarcomas and may help women with uterine sarcomas.
 Some of these compounds act differently from traditional chemotherapy drugs and are called targeted therapies.